 Basic Reading Comprehension Tips to Benefit Any Reader

 Regardless of the style of comprehension question, teachers should focus on a few key elements.
-First, children should be asked to read and re-read texts to develop habits of referring back to the text.
-Students should be asked and be able to point out where in the story they identified a particular element, event, or character.
-As children become more accomplished at basic “who, what, when, where” questions, teachers may wish to introduce different organizer elements.
+First, ask the student to read and re-read texts to develop habits of referring back to the text.
+Ask the student, then have them point to where in the story they identified a particular element, event, or character.
+As students become more accomplished at basic “who, what, when, where” questions, teachers may wish to introduce different organizer elements.

-Plot or event timelines can sequentially track the sequence of important events in the story, providing students with a quick synopsis to improve comprehension.
-Gallery walk style posters can also be used to allow students to identify important details in small groups and share out in a larger class discussion; in this format students write important details about a specific element or question on a poster and then rotate to a new poster to add additional information to a new question.
-By the end of the activity, all students have added to each poster, providing a comprehensive overview of the reading selection.
+Plot or event timelines can sequentially track the sequence of important events in the story.
+This provides students with a quick synopsis to improve comprehension.
+Use gallery style walk posters to allow students to identify important details in small groups and share out in a larger class discussion.
+In this format students write important details about a specific element or question on a poster and then rotate to a new poster to add additional information to a new question.
+By the end, all students have added to each poster and have a comprehensive overview of the reading selection.

 More Ideas for Helping Struggling Readers

-Whichever method an educator chooses to use to improve comprehension in their students, the basic scaffold of finding the main concepts in a reading selection is a critical foundation to deeper understanding.
-Check out the Reading & Literacy category on the blog to find more ideas and inspiration for encouraging your students to get excited about reading.
+Educators may have various methods to improve comprehension in their students.
+But the basic scaffold of finding the main concepts in a reading selection is a critical foundation to deeper understanding.
+Check out the Reading & Literacy category to find more ideas to get students excited about reading.
 Also follow the link below to check out the Struggling Readers tag page for more specific posts on reading intervention.